Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Families of Rankin--Selberg L -functions

 \subsection{Triple sums of Rankin--Selberg coefficients}

 In the previous subsection, we looked at sums over $\pi$ and $\pi'$ of the Rankin--Selberg coefficients $a_{\pi \times \tilde\pi'}(m)$.
-Here we insert an additional sum over $m$, searching for upper bounds; we begin with the following lemma.
+Here we insert an additional sum over $m$, seeking upper bounds; we begin with the following lemma.
 We recall that $n$ is fixed.